ProxyOS/documentation/source/goals.rst

 * **Level 1** I never used a microcontroller but I have some notion about programming.
 I'd like to use one to do simple stuff, like in Arduino project, and it should not be painful to set it up.
 * **Level 2** I'd like to port a new peripheral to the system.
-I want more that using high level API and I begin to get interest in what happen in the backstage.
+I want more that using high level API and I begin to get interest in what happens in the backstage.
 * **Level 3** I'd like to port the project to an existing board.
 I understand better what's under the hood, and now I'd like to eat something more spicy.
 * **Level 4** I'd like to create a custom board because my needs are not fulfilled with any existing one and then